bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 Understanding these components is essential for correctly configuring your application's deployment.
 To read more about other configuration options, use `oc explain` command or this [kubernetes official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

-Note that there is no **Triggers** spec in deployments, but OpenShift supports adding a trigger annotation to objects instead:
+Deployments don’t have a **triggers** section in their `spec`, but OpenShift lets you add a trigger annotation to objects instead:

 ```
 apiVersion: apps/v1